techidaily/site-win11-tips/source/_posts/overcoming-operation-failure-in-windows-11-error-0x0000011b.md

 ## 1\.
 Restart the Print Spooler Service

  A common troubleshooting step to fix issues with your printer is to restart the print spooler service.
 It is an essential service that handles the print job between your computer and printer.
-If the[print spooler service is not running](https://www.makeuseof.com/print-spooler-service-not-running-windows/) , you can manually start it from the Services snap-in.
+If the [print spooler service is not running](https://www.makeuseof.com/print-spooler-service-not-running-windows/) , you can manually start it from the Services snap-in.
 Here’s how to do it.

 1. Press**Win + R** to open**Run** .
 2. Type**services.msc** and click**OK** .